As told to Jim and Judy Hamilton

 I don’t regret any of the time I was in the service.
 I told my CO in Okinawa that I would like to stay in the Army if they would give me a permanent rank.
 During the war all ranks were temporary and they wouldn’t make mine permanent.
 Also, by enlisting instead of being drafted, they would pay your way back to where you enlisted.
 So they paid me to go back to San Francisco.

-My mother had a flat and she had remarried about three months before while I was still back east with my leg problem.
+My mother had a flat there and she had remarried about three months before while I was still back east with my leg problem.
 She saved the flat for me.
 It had three rooms you could rent out, and that paid for the flat.
 That worked out pretty well.
-I lived there about a year and commuted to United Airlines.
+We lived there about a year and I commuted to my job at the United Airlines Maintenance Base at the San Francisco Airport.

 When I returned to San Francisco, I didn’t have any special privileges.
 You were on your own and on to the next adventure.
 I went around to the different airlines in the San Francisco area.
 The airlines were lucky with all of these trained mechanics returning from the war.
 They were grabbing up guys like crazy.
 I put in an application at the Alameda Naval Air Station.
 I was offered a job there starting at $1.56 an hour.
 United was paying $1.26 an hour.
 I decided to go with United.
 Also, I could fly back east to visit her family.
 If I was in the Navy, it would have been a lot more expensive.

-United Airlines had a big maintenance base there.
+United Airlines had a big maintenance base at the San Francisco Airport.
 I was hired right away to work in hydraulics and worked there for 33 years.
 I started as a mechanic on the line and after about a year and a half, I took an exam and became an aircraft and engine inspector.
 I worked at that for four or five years and then got a job working upstairs.
 My son Jack was born while I was at United, on February 10, 1947.

 In those days, we were flying DC-4′s, DC-6′s and DC-7′s.
-I used to write up job cards for the mechanics.
-Then I got a job in quality control and did that for six or seven years.
-I got to where I didn’t like that anymore so I got my old job back as an inspector.
-I did that for a little over a year, and then it was time to retire.
-I had always planned to retire at 60, and that’s what I did.
+I used to write up job cards for the mechanics, then got a job in quality control and did that for six or seven years.
+I got to where I didn’t like that anymore so I got my old job back as an inspector and I did that for a little over a year until it was time to retire.
+I had always planned to retire at 60, which is what I did.
 I never did work on jets.
 By the time United got jets, I was working in the back shop.

 I have kept in touch with a couple of guys after the war.
 One lived in Alabama, and we visited with him two or three times.
 Another was living in Seattle, and we visited with him when we were up there with our trailer.